whereiskurt/tiogo/README.md

 # Overview
 The primary use case for `tiogo` is extracting vulns/assets/scans/agents into a SIEM or SOAR system.
 Because `tiogo` is written in Go it can be complied into a standalone binary for any platform (windows/linux/osx).
 The binary contains all of the necessary libraries, templates and dependencies to provide a write-once run-anywhere approach.

-Using `tiogo` you can can quickly list your scans:
+List your scanners, scan definitions and previous scan run details:
 ------

 ```
   $ ./tio scanners                     ## Output scanner detail with IP addresses
-  $ ./tio scans                        ## Output all scans
+  $ ./tio scans                        ## Output all scans defined
-  $ ./tio scans detail --id=1234       ## Output scan details for Scan ID '1234'
+  $ ./tio scans detail --id=1234       ## Output scan run details for Scan ID '1234'
 ```

-Output all of you agent groups and agents
+Agent Group and Agent Lists
 ------
 ```
-  $ ./tio agent-groups
+  $ ./tio agent-groups > agent-groups.20200101.csv
-  $ ./tio agents list
+  $ ./tio agents list > agent.list.20200101.csv
 ```

-Export Scans (--offset=0,1,...)
-CSV/PDF/Nessus/JSON
+Scans Export (JSON/Nessus/CSV/PDF)
 ------
+Exports have a `[start/status/get]` lifecycle.
+We `start` our export, then check the `status` and then `get` the export.
+When a scan has run more than once using an `--offset=[0,1,2...]` will get previous results (ie. historical).
+The default `--offset=0` can be ommited and the current scan will be retrieved.
 ```
   ###########################
   ## START